screepers/screeps-typescript-starter/README.md

 Fire up your preferred editor with typescript installed and you are good to go!

+### Rollup

+Screeps Typescript Starter uses rollup to compile your typescript and upload it to a screeps server.

+Change `creeps.sample.json` to `screeps.json` and update the settings.

+Running `rollup -c` will compile and upload your code.

 ## Typings

 The typings for Screeps comes from [typed-screeps](https://github.com/screepers/typed-screeps), if you have an issue with incorrect typings open an issue there.